Flux-Activated Resonant Control of a Bosonic Quantum Memory: Device assembly and wirebonding

 Next, the top clamp is placed on top of the chip and fastened with 3 screws.
 At this point, the chip is extruding out of the clamp slightly.
 Finally, the cavity body and the clamping pieces are attached together with the two screws located at the bottom of the clamp.

-To improve the contact at the seam in our package, we put indium wire in between the cavity and clamping parts.
-The quality of this joint can be further improved with welding~\cite{milul_superconducting_2023} or more advanced surface treatment~\cite{krayzman_thin_2022}.
+To improve the contact at the seam in our package, we put indium wire in between the cavity and the clamping parts.
+The quality of this joint can be further improved with welding~\cite{milul2023superconducting} or more advanced surface treatment~\cite{krayzman2022thin}.

-Before mounting the device on the MXC flange of the dilution refrigerator, we cover all the seams between the parts with aluminum tape to ensure that the package is light-tight.
+Before mounting the device on the MXC flange of the dilution refrigerator, we cover all the seams between the parts with aluminium tape to ensure that the package is light-tight.